-It's World Environment Day!
+It’s World Environmental Health Day!

 On this day of awareness and action on behalf of our environment, let’s explore some of the marine habitats most affected by plastic pollution.